Pyromaticfish0/Paberry-s-Peasants-/README.md

 ### Functional Requirements
 **********************************************************************************************************************************
 #### Main Menu

-After initial application launch, the system will display a main menu consisting of the following buttons: play, shop, and quit.
+- After initial application launch, the system will display a main menu consisting of the following buttons:
+- Play
+- Missions
+- Shop
+- Quit

 #### Play Button

-The play button resides within the main menu.
-After touching play, the main menu will disappear, and the system will begin utilizing the camera.
-The game has officially started.
+- The play button resides within the main menu.
+- After touching play, the main menu will disappear, and the system will begin utilizing the camera.
+- The game has officially started.

+#### Missions Button
+- The shop button resides in the main menu.
+- After touching shop, the user is take to the shop page.

 #### Shop Button

-The shop button resides in the main menu.
-After touching shop, the user is take to the shop page.
+- The shop button resides in the main menu.
+- After touching shop, the user is take to the shop page.

 #### Quit Button

-The quit button resides in the main menu. after touching quit, the application will exit.
+- The quit button resides in the main menu.
+- After touching quit, the application will exit.

+#### Back Button
+- resides in the HUD
+- allows users to go back to main menu

+#### Missions Page
+- The missions page is opened by touching missions in the main menu during gameplay.
+- The missions page will inform the user of their current in-game objective.

 #### Shop Page

-Users can spend their coins on in-game skins.
+- Users can spend their coins on in-game skins.

 #### Head-up Display

-The HUD will allow users to view their coin balance and mission log during gameplay.
+- The HUD will allow users to view their coin balance.
+- The HUD will allow users to exit AR utilizing back button.

 #### Coin Balance

-Coins are collected throughout the game’s campaign.
-The coins are used as a form of in-game currency to purchase in-game skins in the store page.
+- Coins are collected throughout the gameplay.
+- The coins are used as a form of in-game currency to purchase in-game skins in the store page.

-#### Mission Log

-The mission log is opened by touching mission log in the HUD during gameplay.
-The mission log will inform the user of their current in-game objective.

 #### Augmented Images
 - The system will scan room numbers which will trigger AR events.